-Type of assessment Weighting Year 11 Weighting Year 12 Investigation Students plan, conduct and communicate the findings of an investigation relating to the unit content.
-Formats can include: a written report, an oral or multimedia presentation, a portfolio, or a combination of these.
-30% 30% Production/performance Tasks can include: a written report, an oral or multimedia presentation, and observation checklists, mock job applications, mock job interviews and/or self or peer evaluation tools.
-30% 20% Individual pathway plan/career portfolio Students are required to develop/review an electronic individual pathway plan (IPP) in Unit 3 and develop/review an electronic career portfolio in Unit 4.
-These documents can include: • a resume • evidence of skills and experiences • evidence of work history • industry research • career/pathway directions • goals.
-20% 20% Response Questions can require students to respond to short answer questions and/or extended answer questions.
-Questions can require students to respond to stimulus materials including extracts from documents, articles, journals or texts; cartoons; graphs; case studies; and/or guest speakers.
-Short answer formats can include: closed questions, to which there is a limited response or a precise answer open questions that require a paragraph response completion of retrieval charts and/or structured overview templates.
+Type of assessment Weighting Year 11

+Investigation

+Students plan, conduct and communicate the findings of an investigation relating to the

+unit content.
+30%

+Formats can include: a written report, an oral or multimedia presentation, a portfolio, or a

+combination of these.

+Production/performance

+Tasks can include: a written report, an oral or multimedia presentation, and observation 30%

+checklists, mock job applications, mock job interviews and/or self or peer evaluation tools.

+Individual pathway plan/career portfolio

+Students are required to develop/review an electronic individual pathway plan (IPP) in Unit

+3 and develop/review an electronic career portfolio in Unit 4.
+These documents can

+include:

+a resume 20%

+evidence of skills and experiences 2070

+evidence of work history

+industry research

+career/pathway directions

+• goals.

+Response

+Questions can require students to respond to short answer questions and/or extended

+answer questions.

+Questions can require students to respond to stimulus materials including extracts from

+documents, articles, journals or texts; cartoons; graphs; case studies; and/or guest

+speakers.

+Short answer formats can include: 20%

+closed questions, to which there is a limited response or a precise answer

+open questions that require a paragraph response

+completion of retrieval charts and/or structured overview templates.

 Extended answer questions can be scaffolded.

+Tasks typically consist of a combination of multiple-choice questions and questions

+requiring short and/or extended answers.
+Typically, these tasks are administered under

+test conditions.

-Tasks typically consist of a combination of multiple-choice questions and questions requiring short and/or extended answers.
-Typically, these tasks are administered under test conditions.
-20% 15% Externally set task A written task or item or set of items of one-hour duration developed by the School Curriculum and Standards Authority and administered by the school.
-15%
+Externally set task

+A written task or item or set of items of one-hour duration developed by the School

+Curriculum and Standards Authority and administered by the school in Year 12.

-CHEMISTRY (an ATAR Course) Back to Contents Page
+CHEMISTRY (an ATAR Course)

 The ATAR Chemistry course involves the study of materials and substances and the transformations they undergo through interactions and the transfer of energy.
-Chemistry develops students' understanding of the key chemical concepts and models of structure, bonding, and chemical change, including the role of chemical, electrical and thermal energy.
-Students learn how models of structure and bonding enable chemists to predict properties and reactions and to adapt these for particular purposes.
-Studying Chemistry provides students with a suite of skills and understandings that are valuable to a wide range of further study pathways and careers, including those in forensic science, environmental science, engineering, medicine, dentistry, pharmacy, geology, metallurgy, analytical and organic chemistry, medical technology and sports science.
-Additionally, chemistry knowledge is valuable in occupations that rely on an understanding of materials and their interactions, such as art, winemaking, agriculture and food technology.
+Chemists can use an understanding of chemical structures and processes to adapt, control and manipulate systems to meet economic, environmental, and social needs.
+This includes addressing the global challenges of climate change and security of water, food, and energy supplies, and designing processes to maximise the efficient use of Earth's finite resources.
+Chemistry develops students' understanding of the chemical concepts and models of structure, bonding, and chemical change, including the role of chemical, electrical and thermal energy.
+Students learn how models of structure and bonding enable chemists to predict properties and reactions and to adapt these for specific purposes.

+Studying Chemistry provides students with a suite of skills and understandings that are valuable to a wide range of further study pathways and careers, including those in forensic science, environmental science, engineering, medicine, dentistry, pharmacy, geology, metallurgy, analytical and organic chemistry, medical technology, and sports science.
+Additionally, chemistry knowledge is valuable in occupations that rely on an understanding of materials and their interactions, such as art, winemaking, agriculture, and food technology.
 Some students will use this course as a foundation to pursue further studies in chemistry, and all students will become more informed citizens, able to use chemical knowledge to inform evidence-based decision making and engage critically with contemporary scientific issues.